Barbados Midnight Marathon 2015

-To give local runners the opportunity to run an official marathon without incurring the expense of going abroad.
+To give local runners the opportunity to run an official marathon without exposing themselves to excessive heat and traffic.

 To give members of the international marathon running community, such as Marathon Maniacs, Marathon Globetrotters, Country Marathon Club and others the opportunity to add more countries to their list of marathons.

 To further promote Barbados as a Sports Tourism Destination.